Response shape¶

 The default: dual shape¶

-chooses its shape at construction time:
+each call site chooses its shape at construction time:

---client-class CommerceClient
+client_class: CommerceClient

 The constructor takes a shape keyword (default "models"):